animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

 ```

-All functions in an interface can only be of type external, so they can only be accessed from a seperate contract.
+All functions in an interface can only be of type external, so they can only be accessed from a separate contract.

 TODO EXPLAIN WHY INTERFACES